-(b) Transfer of interest earnings from the Debt Reserve Account to the Residual Fund as shown in Line 35 to satisfy the requirements for the
+(b) Transfer of interest earnings from the Debt Reserve Account to the Residual Fund as shown in Line 35 to satisfy the requirements for the transfer to the City General Fund shown on Line 37.

 (c) FY 2025 beginning balance is estimated based on preliminary FY 2024 results.